What is Co-Dependency and How it can Affect One’s Addiction?

 Yes!
 Co-dependency is a self-defeating habit.
 It is an unhealthy coping mechanism used by an individual habitually in order to survive.
 What does this mean?
-It simply suggests that you take care of another person in a way which is not healthy for the both of you.
-As a result you cannot maintain a functional relationship anymore; the addict’s or the alcoholic’s addiction worsens and your health, finances and personal relationships crumble.
+It simply suggests that you take care of another person in a way which is not healthy for both of you.
+As a result, you cannot maintain a functional relationship anymore; the addict’s or the alcoholic’s addiction worsens and your health, finances and personal relationships crumble.

 You’re a co-dependent if you support the person’s addiction by giving them money to buy drugs or alcohol, bail them out when they’re in trouble because of substance abuse, and do anything that would shield them from facing the consequences of their drug or alcohol habit.

 People with co-dependency are hostage takers.
 Here’s why…

 Here’s the harsh reality-if you’re a co-dependent, you are taking the addict as the hostage while feeling that you’re the victim.
 You want to help them not because you pity them, but to restore your emotional losses, increase your self-esteem and to build your identity.
 But in the end, you may end up smashing your bank account, neglecting your health and needs, and putting the addict’s health in danger because your acts encourage and support the unhealthy drug or alcohol habit.

 Here are the five core symptoms of co-dependency according to an expert…

 Pia Melody, an expert on co-dependence and recovery said that a co-dependent has the following symptoms of powerlessness: poor self-esteem; inability to set boundaries in dealing with others; ignoring reality; not acknowledging or accepting responsibility for own needs and wants; and inability to express and experience reality moderately.